hww-logo

 Our health insurance and public coverage programs are confusing and complex.
 People get lost in the maze of programs and end up with medical bills that often go unpaid.
 Sadly, medical debt creates individual and family stress at the worst times—when you or a family member are ill or recently suffered a medical situation.
 People facing stress and confusion need competent help to navigate the many systems of care and health care coverage.
 Our work with clients and patients affected by medical debt helps us to understand the many strategies and steps for people to take to help reduce existing medical debt and how to avoid future medical debt.
 Most medical bills will not just disappear if you ignore them.
 Instead, the debts simply pile up and could impact your credit score and many other aspects of your life like your home, car, job and more.

-NEW REPORT: ABC for Health issued a report on October 1, 2024 titled "Access to Care and Coverage: ABC for Health, Inc. Recommendations for Milwaukee County Hospitals."
+Report: ABC for Health issued a report on October 1, 2024 titled "Access to Care and Coverage: ABC for Health, Inc. Recommendations for Milwaukee County Hospitals."
 Milwaukee County hospitals spend below the national average on care for the poor, reaping far greater advantages from their tax-exempt status than they repay to the local community.
 Read our Press Release.

 Report: ABC for Health issued a report in October 2022 titled "Medical Debt and Collections in Wisconsin: Restarting the Collections Machine."
 Some Wisconsin hospitals and specialty providers have resumed agressive collections lawsuits after a pause during the COVID pandemic.